 This course focuses on qualitative health systems research.
 Participants gain experience in each step of the qualitative research process and learn ways to enhance the utilisation of research results.

-This course is tropEd accredited and can be followed as a stand-alone course or as part of the Master in International Health or the Master of Public Health programmes.
+This course is tropEd accredited and can be followed as a stand-alone course or as part of the the Master of Public Health and Health Equity programme.

 “I was a bit nervous when I started the health system research course.
 Research was definitely not a subject in my comfort zone.
 However, starting the course was like stepping into a train.
 Not only learning how you are supposed to do research, but doing!
 While there was enough opportunity for trial and error, co-students and tutors made sure you remained on the right track.
 Handing in my own research proposal at the end of the trail, made me look back for the first time, and realize what a huge distance we had been crossing in the past weeks.
 I feel far more secure on the subject now, and full of ideas to start my own research!”